Little Malvern Priory

 Please do consider whether you could volunteer for this.
 Such records are a legacy for others and a great joy to look through, bringing back special memories and friends.
 No doubt more important as we all grow older.

-If you would like to know more, or have a look at the photos we have, do contact either me (Anne Burge 01684 569225) or….
-Valerie/Eric Knowles.
+If you would like to know more, or have a look at the photos we have, do contact me (Anne Burge 01684 569225)

 And if you have any photos of events since 1996 and could spare a copy for an album, that would be great.
 Happy snapping!